 If you’re not entirely sure whether a permanent move to Vermont is for you, a tourism board initiative called ‘Stay to Stay’ is hoping to persuade many weekend visitors to make the leap and call the state their home.

-In total there will be four long weekends this year – with two more to come in 2018 – that will be hosted in three different picturesque communities.
+In 2019 they will run specific long weekends hosted in three different picturesque communities.
 Saturday and Sunday are given as free days to explore and enjoy your mini-vacation while on Friday evening and all through Monday there will be opportunities to network with prospective employers, local entrepreneurs, community leaders or even visit some houses that are on the market.